September 17, 2001

-This part was rotated in the strip to maintain critical tolerances better.
+This part was rotated in the strip to increase the consistency in critical tolerances.

 The decision to produce a part progressively is usually determined by two factors: the volume of production and the complexity of the part.
 These two factors are instrumental in the design and construction of the tooling.
 It is important to address all factors that will contribute to the desired level of part quality, tool maintenance, and tooling life.
 Trade-offs will be necessary to reach most decisions, and all will affect tooling costs.